googleads/publisher-ads-lighthouse-plugin/lighthouse-plugin-publisher-ads/README.md

 This tool is a plugin for [Lighthouse](https://github.com/GoogleChrome/lighthouse), an open-sourced tool integrated into Chrome dev tools that is widely used by developers.

-We are currently in beta and still in the development process.
 In order to help us improve please [file an issue](https://github.com/googleads/publisher-ads-lighthouse-plugin/issues) to let us know of any issues or suggestions you may have.

 ## Web App

 We currently have a web app version of Publisher Ads Lighthouse Plugin.
-It is currently in beta and can be accessed at [developers.google.com/publisher-ads-audits](https://developers.google.com/publisher-ads-audits/).
+It can be accessed at [developers.google.com/publisher-ads-audits](https://developers.google.com/publisher-ads-audits/).

 ## Lighthouse Node CLI